apache/maven-build-cache-extension/src/site/markdown/usage.md

 (e.g. `mvn package dependency:tree`) are left untouched and simply run.
 This can be disabled with `-Dmaven.build.cache.cacheSingleGoal=false`.

-### Forked lifecycle restore
+### Forked lifecycle caching

 Some goals fork a prerequisite lifecycle before running — for example `jetty:run` and `spring-boot:run` fork `test-compile` so the application is compiled before the server starts.
-When such a goal is invoked directly, the forked lifecycle restores previously cached outputs instead of recompiling (it never saves a cache entry of its own).
+When such a goal is invoked directly, the forked lifecycle takes part in the cache: it restores previously cached outputs instead of recompiling, and it saves what it builds so a later run can restore it.
+A fork never overwrites a cache entry that already reached a later phase, and it does not require compiled output the build would not produce (test compilation skipped, or no sources).
 This is effective with the default `singlethreaded` builder and with `multithreaded` (`-T`); it does not apply to the `concurrent` builder.
-Disable it with `-Dmaven.build.cache.restoreForkedExecutions=false`.
+Restore and save can be turned off independently with `-Dmaven.build.cache.restoreForkedExecutions=false` and `-Dmaven.build.cache.saveForkedExecutions=false`.

 ## Subtree builds